-Finally Ciraparantag (PER977), a novel reversal agent, is currently under development, and phase IIIa and IIIb trials are planned.
+Finally, Ciraparantag (PER977), a novel reversal agent, is currently under development, and phase IIIa and IIIb trials are planned.
 It is a small, synthetic, watersoluble molecule that binds to direct and indirect inhibitors of FXa and thrombin, and thus it is purported to reverse all DOACs.
 PER977 has a more generalized antagonistic effect, so it is expected that also prevents the anticoagulant effect of unfractionated heparin (UFH) and low-molecular-weight heparins (LMWHs).
-Its clinical usefulness still needs further evaluation (4, 88, 110, 114, 117, 118).
+Its clinical usefulness awaits further evaluation (4, 88, 110, 114, 117, 118).

 To date there are no randomized trials confirming that DOAC reversal agents would provide a clear clinical benefit.
-Patients who had DOAC related hemorrhage who were at relatively high risk of death within the first month were excluded from observational studies and a ~15% mortality was seen despite such exclusion criteria in these studies.
+Patients who had DOAC-related hemorrhage who were at relatively high risk of death within the first month were excluded from observational studies and a ~15% mortality was seen despite such exclusion criteria in these studies.
 For this reason, results regarding the ultimate clinical usefulness of DOAC reversal agents should be interpreted with caution.

 Resumption of oral anticoagulation and timing

 During the first phase after an ICH, there is a considerable risk of early haematoma expansion, which is particularly high in anticoagulant-related ICH.
 For this reason, anticoagulation is commonly withheld even in AF patients with a strong indication (i.e. with a high CHA2DS2-VAsc score).
-One of the main clinical challenges during the management of an ICH in AF patients receiving anticoagulation therapy is the decision whether to restart (or not) this therapy (119).
-In addition, if anticoagulation is restarted, it is still debatable the optimal timing for do this.
+One of the main clinical challenges during the management of an ICH in AF patients receiving OAC therapy is the decision whether to restart (or not) this therapy (119).
+In addition, if OAC is restarted, the optimal timing to do so remains under debate